Need Microscopes for your Lab?

 Stereo microscopes are invaluable tools in research and practice.
 Choosing a stereo microscope, however, can be challenging.
 Based on different configurations and reviews, here is a list of the best stereo microscopes available on the market:

 Stereoscopic microscopes provide enlarged images of small objects and structures that are too small to be seen by the naked eye but too big to be manipulated via a compound microscope.
 Such units provide immediate engagement as they offer three-dimensional images.
-Children and young students are particularly interested in using stereo microscopes, which requires minimal preparation and provides ease of manipulation.
+Children and young students are particularly interested in using stereo microscopes, which require minimal preparation and provide ease of manipulation.
 Dissecting microscopes can be used in a variety of settings, such as education, forensics, manufacturing, and research.

 1. AmScope SE400-Z Professional Binocular Stereo Microscope

 AmScope SE400-Z Professional Binocular Stereo Microscope is one of the most sophisticated and popular stereo microscopes.
 The unit comes with a 1X objective lens and 20X and 10X widefield pieces.
 Additionally, the microscope is equipped with an adjustable gooseneck LED illumination system; it has a 17-inches boom arm and allows a working distance of 12 inches.
 AmScope SE400-Z is all-metal and stain-resistant, which makes it an invaluable tool in biology, metallurgy, chemistry, and engineering.